madroxdupe42/peacefulscience.org/content/articles/science-sbc-first-week.md

 The denomination is beginning to reckon with this history.
 Mohler’s report is a milestone, but the process is not over.
 [Several large black churches have left the denomination](https://www.washingtonpost.com/religion/2020/12/23/black-pastors-break-southern-baptist-critical-race-theory/) as the conflicts over race have grown.

 It is in _this_ context that Ken asked me to talk to the seminary about the science of race.
-I am Christian that affirms evolution.
+I am a Christian that affirms evolution.
 Inviting me to a creationist seminary takes courage.
 But asking me to talk about race in the SBC?
 This takes even more courage.